aweXpect/aweXpect/Docs/pages/docs/expectations/string.md

 ## Equality

 You can verify, that the `string` is equal to another one.
-This expectation can be configured to ignore case, or use a custom `IEqualityComparer<string>`:
+This expectation can be configured to ignore case, ignore newline style, or use a custom `IEqualityComparer<string>`:
 ```csharp
 string subject = "some text";